mjiggidy/pybinlock/README.md

 lock = BinLock("zMichael")
 lock.to_path("01_EDITS/Reel 1.lck")
 ```
-This would lock your `Reel 1.avb` bin with the name `zMichael` in your Avid proejct.
+This would lock your `Reel 1.avb` bin with the name `zMichael` in your Avid project.
 You may need to refresh your project, or attempt to open the bin, to immediately
 see the result.

 >[!CAUTION]